 The CTHOPER Impact Wrist Guard Multi Sport Protection has an incredibly lightweight design with an open back for better breathability.
 Even after hours of skating or snowboarding, your hands won’t get sweaty.
 On top of that, the nylon and EVA foam combo has a nice feel to it.

-Some might also don’t like the lack of wrist protection since they have an open-back design.
+Some might also don’t like the weak wrist protection since they have an open-back design.
 At the same time, nothing will restrain your movement, and these have plenty of space on your arm for the watch.
 Also, the rivets that secure the splint don’t seem promising, but this model can still withstand harder impacts as the ABS plastic used here is quite sturdy.

 - Comfortable to wear with the watch,